snakehaihai/svplan/README.md

 # svplan

 This is our repository for 'Swept Volume-Aware Trajectory Planning and MPC Tracking for Multi-Axle Swerve-Drive AMRs.'
-We will make it open access once the paper is accepted.
 =======
 Swept Volume-Aware Trajectory Planning and MPC Tracking for Multi-Axle AMRs
 ==============================================================================